traianuspartners/LatencyGroove/README.md

 This script performs latency checks against the Bybit API, providing insights into network performance and diagnostics.
 It utilizes asynchronous requests to simulate concurrent operations, akin to a high-frequency trading (HFT) bot's workload.

+## 📊 Overview

+This script is your latency watchdog  🐾
+It's a speedy little fella, running those latency checks in parallel using a thread pool 🚀, mimicking the lightning-fast operations of an HFT bot.
+Once it's done its rounds, it doesn't just sit there twiddling its thumbs.
+Oh no!
+It crunches the numbers and logs fancy stats like average, median, and the 95th percentile of the latencies.
+And guess what?
+It's also got a knack for handling errors 🛠️.
+If any requests fail, it makes a note of it and logs the details to a file.

 ## Features

 - Asynchronous API requests to measure latency